 The concentrates to be produced are Pb, Zn and Cu, with by-products of Ag and Au.

-The production of lead concentrate and plant at the Santa Elena mine will be approximately 7,600 t/year.
-The product can be characterized as a high-grade lead concentrate with a significant amount of silver, the gold content is at a payable level.
+The lead concentrate can be characterized as a high-grade lead concentrate with a significant amount of silver, the gold content is at a payable level.
 In Table 19-1 results for Pb concentrate are presented.